artaeun/SVM-weatherClassification-MWD/README.md

 Implemented in Python within a Jupyter Notebook, using libraries such as Matplotlib, Scikit-learn, seaborn, OpenCV, and Numpy.

 ## Results
-The SVM model achieved high accuracy in classifying various weather conditions, with detailed results and analysis available in the accompanying report.
+The SVM model achieved high accuracy (96%) in classifying various weather conditions from unseen data, with detailed results and analysis available in the accompanying report.

 ## Future Work
 Potential improvements include semantic segmentation for more complex analyses.